iqnite/rbn-pal/README.md

 4. Click on the "Load Temporary Add-on" button.
 5. Select the `manifest.json` file from the folder where you extracted the extension files.
 6. The RBN Pal extension should now be installed and active in your browser.

+## Usage

+To see the extension in action, open up [the Reverse Beacon Network's main page](https://www.reversebeacon.net/main.php).
+You will see that a new section has been added below the map, with plots showing the Average SNR over time by continent.